airtap/airtap/doc/travis-ci.md

   - '0.10'
 ```

 Copy and paste the above into that file.
 Yes, we still write node_js even tho our code is for a browser.
-This is so travis knows how to test our code.
+This is so Travis knows how to test our code.

 ### 4. create a package.json file

-In order for the above travis configuration to work, we need to create a file with some meta information about our project.
+In order for the above Travis configuration to work, we need to create a file with some meta information about our project.
 This file is called the `package.json` file and will contain our project name, and how to run airtap.
 Create and edit the `package.json` file in your project directory.

 ```json
 {